-The timely article about Irene Zisblatt appeared on the Miami Herald website just three days after Israel, the Zionist occupier of Palestine, unleashed a campaign of military terror which targeted schools, hospitals, homes and defenseless women and children within the ever shrinking, open-air prison known as the Gaza Strip.
+The article quoted above appeared on the Miami Herald website just three days after Israel, the Zionist occupier of Palestine, unleashed a campaign of military terror which targeted schools, hospitals, homes and defenseless women and children within the ever shrinking, open-air prison known as the Gaza Strip.

 Operation Cast Lead was just another in a long list of military actions undertaken during the course of Israel's six-plus decade slaughter of the Palestinian Arabs, whom it has been harassing, torturing, imprisoning, displacing and murdering since the end of the second World War in an effort to confiscate their land to meet the needs of the growing Jewish state.
-As a testament to the barbaric brutality of the Zionist settlers, the video below shows armed Israeli soldiers breaking the bones of Palestinians as punishment for throwing rocks, often the only weapon they have available to defend themselves, their farmlands, their families and their homes against the constant influx of settlers and the well equipped Israeli military.
+As a testament to the barbaric brutality of the Zionist settlers, the video below captures armed Israeli soldiers using rocks to break the bones of Palestinians as punishment for throwing the same, which are often the only weapons they have to defend themselves, their families, their homes and their farmlands against the constant influx of settlers and their well equipped military.

 The 22 day slaughter by the Israel Defense Forces (IDF) which began on December 27, 2008, incorporated the use of illegal weapons including white phosphorous and flechette shells.
 These barbaric weapons of mass destruction were intentionally deployed in areas occupied by civilians where they burned homes and people and sliced the flesh of anyone in their path.
 The civilian casualties, many of whom were women and children, made up the vast majority of the nearly 2000 victims of this particular genocidal bloodbath.